cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 The ``basicFullStop`` routine should probably be avoided in most situations, as it does not accomodate the specifications above.
-For example, using the YAML in :numref:`lst:alt-full-stop1-yaml` gives the output from the following command in :numref:`lst:url-mod2`.
+For example, using the following command

 ::

     latexindent.pl url -m -l=alt-full-stop1.yaml

--3.5cm-1.5cm
+and the YAML in :numref:`lst:alt-full-stop1-yaml` gives the output in :numref:`lst:url-mod2`.

  .. literalinclude:: demonstrations/url-mod2.tex
  	:caption: ``url.tex`` using :numref:`lst:alt-full-stop1-yaml`